-In this report, Environmental Defense Fund and Forest Trends examine case studies on corporate commitments, government policies and multi-stakeholder initiatives that support Nationally Determined Contributions in Brazil and Indonesia.
+In this report, Environmental Defense Fund and Forest Trends examine case studies on corporate commitments, government policies and multi-stakeholder initiatives that support Nationally Determined Contributions, or NDCs, in Brazil and Indonesia.

 If corporate commitments and actions can be properly aligned with government policies and NDC goals, the private and public sectors will be able to reinforce each other’s efforts to achieve zero deforestation at subnational, national and global scales.

 The report analyzes how these current initiatives align with NDCs and identifies ways to improve this alignment.
 The report concludes with specific recommendations to enhance collaboration on private sector commitments and NDCs in both countries, and provides general recommendations that could be applicable in other countries and contexts.

 The analysis in the report is based on desktop research, expert interviews, and input from a workshop during the Tropical Forest Alliance 2020 General Assembly Meeting in March 2017.

 Both companies and governments could consider the following recommendations in their efforts to enhance their partnerships toward shared deforestation-free goals:

 - Advocate for policies that support deforestation-free goals.

 - Participate in existing multi-stakeholder initiatives and help them scale and replicate.

 - Support efforts to strengthen and enforce regulations.

 - Conduct consultations on elaborating and implementing NDCs.